GeorgeNavratil/Door_Lock-DE1_Project/README.md

 ### Keyboard

-**Modul**: This module cares about the function of the keyboard.
-The keyboard itself is connected through seven signals where three of them go from the block to the columns of the keyboard and the other four are going back to the block from the rows.
-There is one 4bit vector output which gets the result of the row and column combination values.
+**Modul**: The keypad is solved in the simplest way.
+Buttons are connected to 3,3V  power supply and every single button is connected to Arduino/chipKIT shield connectors IO0-IO11.
+Modul itself just recognizes which port is the supply.
+Then it sends the value assigned to the port where the just the supply is.

 **Simulation**: